STEAM Powered Kit

 Logitech BRIO webcam

 This is overkill as I don't need the 4K for remote interviewing, but it's future-proofing.
-The webcam takes up less space, and I also had video and audio sync issues with the audio from QT or Riverside.fm with the video from the Sony A7.
-Over time, it would fall out of sync and it added processing time that I just can't be bothered with despite how much I prefer the video quality (I have a thing about my camera glass).
+The webcam takes up less space, and I also had video and audio sync issues between the audio from Quicktime or Riverside and the video from the Sony A7.
+Over time, it would fall out of sync, and it added processing time that I just can't be bothered with despite how much I prefer the video quality (I have a thing about my camera glass).

 Lighting